essteer/xiwen/README.md

 ## Operation

+Run `src/interface.py` from the virtual environment to launch, and follow the instructions as prompted:

+- enter `D` for a demo
-Run `src/interface.py` from the virtual environment to launch, and follow the instructions as prompted: select a file on your device to process (.csv, .pdf, .tsv or .txt), or enter `D` for a demo as prompted at the main menu.
+- enter `S` to select a file on your device to process (.csv, .pdf, .tsv or .txt), or
+- enter `U` to scan a URL.

 `src/prep.py` makes use of datasets in `data/input` to pair simplified and traditional character sets with their pinyin, HSK grades, and character frequencies as identified in the MTSU dataset.